HomeDev GuideAPI Reference

 Stop words

-Describes how to enable and use stop words
+Describes how to enable and use stop words.

-Stop words are the words in a stop list (or stop list or negative dictionary) which are filtered out (stopped) before or after processing of natural language data (text) because they are insignificant.
-A use-case of stop words besides stopping unimportant words from being processed, is stopping words that are considered noise otherwise from a business or societal perspective.
+A use-case of stop words, besides stopping unimportant words from being processed, is stopping words that are considered noise otherwise from a business or societal perspective.
 This means that no matches are retrieved by the search engine given the queried stop words.
-By default, Content Graph does not use stop words, but you can configure them.
+Optimizely Graph does not use stop words by default, but you can configure them.

 Stop words with full-text search